rizac/stream2segment/README.md

 ### ~~matplotlibrc~~

-We do not use anymore matplotlib for responsive GUIs, we moved to more robust and more powerful web interfaces with Flask.
-Therefore, the following lines are not needed anymore (just as reminder in case).
+A `matplotlibrc` file is included in the main root package.
+It sets the backend to 'TkAgg' so that we hide the "Turning interactive mode on" message (for Mac users) when importing packages requiring matplotlib (the program does not use anymore `matplotlib` for responsive GUIs as we moved to more robust and more powerful web interfaces with Flask).

-~~There is a `matplotlibrc` in the stream2segment directory.
-It tells matplotlib to use a TkAgg backend which is able to show figures (for `stream2segment --gui` options) Advantage: it can be used for specific customizations that you do not want to apply elsewhere (if you have other matplotlib settings).
-Drawback: *you need to cd to stream2segment for making the program work with the default matplotlib config*~~
-~~(Reminder: for global backend settings create or open the file  `$HOME/.config/matplotlib/matplotlibrc` on Ubuntu or `$HOME/.matplotlib/matplotlibrc` in OSX.
-Then add the line:~~
-~~```backend: TkAgg``` and save it.
-For info, see http://matplotlib.org/users/customizing.html) ~~